The Winter Term International Travel Grant Program provides funding for independent clinical or research/writing projects abroad during Winter Term.

 - The student was unfamiliar with basic operational practices in the foreign country to which he wished to travel, and failed to ascertain that the institutions where he intended to conduct research would be closed in January.

-- The student had not communicated adequately with the placement organization; she had only been in contact with her proposed supervisor briefly with a short e-mail exchange, and did not know what her clinical work would consist of.
+- The student had not communicated adequately with the placement organization; she had only been in contact with her proposed supervisor briefly with a short e-mail exchange, and she did not know what her clinical work would consist of.

 - The letter from a student’s proposed HLS faculty supervisor expressed concerns about the student’s qualifications or proposed project.